 Databricks is similar to Snowflake in that it is a SaaS solution, but the architecture is quite different because it is based on Spark.
 Spark is a multi-language engine built around single nodes or clusters that can be deployed in the cloud.
 Similar to Snowflake, Databricks currently runs on AWS, GCP, & Azure.

 It operates out of a control plane and a data plane.
-The data plane includes any data that is processed and the control plane includes all backend services managed by Databricks.
-Like Snowflake, Databricks is also serverless, which means that it supports near-unlimited concurrency.
+The data plane includes any data that is processed and the control plane includes all backend services managed by Databricks Serverless computing.
+With Serverless computing, administrators can create serverless SQL endpoints managed entirely by Databricks, enabling instant compute.
+These resources are shared in a Serverless data plane and for most other Databricks computations, compute resources are shared within the cloud account or classic data plane.
 There are several core components to Databricks architecture:

 Databricks Delta Lake